Software Engineering: A Modern Approach

 However, in some scenarios, a use case needs to call a method

 implemented in an outer layer.
-To give an example, suppose that a use
+To illustrate, suppose that a use case

 with a send